 5

-Note on forward references: Sections 2-7 occasionally use for loops and class definitions before they are formally introduced. for loops are covered in Part 2 (02-control-flow.ipynb); classes are covered in Part 3 (03-python-patterns.ipynb).
-Whenever you see for item in collection: early, read it as “repeat this block once per item.”
-Full explanations follow in their dedicated sections.
+Note on forward references: some cells use for loops before they are formally introduced. for loops are covered in Chapter 2 (02-control-flow.ipynb).
+Whenever you see for item in collection:, read it as ‘repeat this block once per item.’

 What is a variable?